ssmlee04/blog/_posts/2016-10-15-setup-mongodb-on-ec2-ebs.md

 ---
 layout: article
-title: Setup Mongodb on EC2 with EBS
+title: Setup MongoDB on EC2 with EBS
 ---
 # {{ page.title }}

 ### Abstract

-MongoDB has become a standard for nosql database.
-There are many mongodb service providers that take care of the db creation and maintenance for you but they are really expensive once you scale up.
-And it's probably not a bad idea to maintain mongodb yourself.
+MongoDB has become more popular in NoSql database solutions.
+There are many MongoDB service providers that enables you to host and maintain your databases.
+You can choose to use those services, or you can either host a MongoDb yourself on your machines.
+And it's actaully not such a bad idea to maintain your databases early on and get yourself familiar with db maintenance and stuff.

 AWS EC2 is a web service that privides cloud computing for your service.
-You have full control of your virtual machine and for many web developers it is a pre-configured security-enhanced virtual machine that enables you to create http servers that you can run your service on.
+You have full control of your virtual machine.
+For many web developers EC2 means pre-configured security-enhanced virtual machine that you can create http servers to run your service on.
 It can also be used to store large amounts of data if you attach some extra storages to the instance, which is what we are going to do.

-Actually there are a lot of articles online explains how to do this.
-So I would only briefly described the steps that I (normally) do in the following article.
+Actually there are a lot of articles explains how to do this.
+I would only briefly walk through the steps that I (normally) do in the following article.

 ![](https://qph.ec.quoracdn.net/main-thumb-t-4387-200-LkLMRevPrfDLxI1HLNWjSOmZygn9Ndi8.jpeg)
 ![](http://www.dagtech.com/wp-content/uploads/2015/09/aws-ec2_logo_small.jpg)